 Your Dashboard in SPARS contains two sections: one labeled Progress Report and the other labeled Work Plans.
 Use the Work Plans section to view and submit Work Plan reports.
 Under the Actions menu, select the plus button (+) to create a new Work Plan.
 Once created, select "Edit" to open a Work Plan and enter information.
-Please check with your project officer for deadlines.
+Note that work plans labeled "PDO only" will not be visible to FR-CARA grantees.
+Please check with your project officer for work plan deadlines.